 Fall Marlborough • Directors’ Picks

 The Paradise City Arts Festival in Marlborough, Massachusetts showcases 175 of the “best-of-the-best” of America’s most exciting independent artists, designers and master craft makers.
-This November, dozens of remarkable artists were selected to exhibit here for the very first time.
+Many remarkable artists were selected to exhibit here for the very first time this November.

-The brand-new exhibitors in this show selected for the Directors’ Picks feature four intriguing new artists, all of whom deserve recognition for their accomplishments.
-They come from across the country and nearby: Baltimore, MD; San Francisco, CA; Mount Vision, NY; and Boston, MA.
-They all look forward to exhibiting in Marlborough November 16-18 at the Royal Plaza Trade Center.
+The brand-new exhibitors in this show selected for the Directors’ Picks feature four intriguing new artists from near and far, all of whom deserve recognition for their accomplishments.
+Meet a milliner from California, a mixed-media artist of abstract resin paintings from North Carolina, a recent BFA graduate from Massachusetts who brings together ceramics, metal and leather in her jewelry, and a Florida artist who combines striking geometric structures with found objects.
+They all look forward to exhibiting in Marlborough, November 17, 18 & 19, at the Royal Plaza Trade Center.

 Hailey Angione writes, “My practice of melding metals and ceramic creates unique objects I find endlessly intriguing.
 In their close integration, the materials complement each other and are taken to a whole different imaginative space.
 My excitement for the exploration of materials is part of what drives me to make work the way I do.”
 She works in metal, ceramics, and leather.
 She received her BFA in Metalsmithing and Ceramics at UMass Dartmouth in 2019, where she fell in love with Southeast Massachusetts and decided to stay.